TechnoPagan87109/CommunityTBNL/README.md

 Welcome to the CommunityTBNL (ToBeNamedLater) repository!

 This project aims to facilitate collaboration on the development of an open-source, replicable, near Post-Scarcity ecovillage.
-Our goal is to create a sustainable community where autonomous labor, combined with the utilization of energy and raw materials, can produce all the goods and services needed by society at virtually no cost.
+Our goal is to create a sustainable community where autonomous labor, combined with the utilization of energy and raw materials, can produce all the goods and services needed by that society at virtually no cost.

 What is Post-Scarcity?